guitargeek/Driftchamber/README.md

-# Measuring cosmic muons with a driftchamber
+# Measuring Cosmic Muons with a Driftchamber
 ## Overview
 The driftchamber experiments in advanced practical physics class.
 The data with the driftchamber events can be found in \[1\].